What is a California registered agent?

 California registered agent requirements

-California law requires every business entity to appoint an agent who can accept service of process during standard business hours.
-This includes LLCs, corporations, limited partnerships, nonprofits, and foreign entities authorized to conduct business in California.
+California law requires every registered business entity to appoint an agent who can accept service of process during standard business hours.
+This includes LLCs, corporations, limited partnerships, nonprofits, and foreign entities authorized in California to conduct business in the state.

-The registered agent must maintain a physical California street address—not a P.O. box or virtual office—where legal documents can be served in person.
+The registered agent must maintain a physical California street address where legal documents can be served in person.
 Courts, state agencies, and other parties rely on this address for guaranteed delivery of documents.

 The agent information becomes part of your public filing, so consider privacy implications when deciding between DIY or professional services.